Peokk/Virtual-Animal-Environment---Evolution-Simulator/README.md

 -Jungle width

--How many animal at the beginning
+-How many animals at the beginning

 -Animal Speed

--Create food per second
+-Create food in seconds

 -How many food in jungle per second